Foolproof Classic Hollandaise Sauce

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-The secret to perfect hollandaise lies in controlled temperature and gradual emulsification.
+The secret to perfect hollandaise lies in maintaining a controlled temperature and gradually emulsifying.
 By using a double boiler, you create gentle, consistent heat that allows the egg yolks to thicken without scrambling.
 The slow addition of warm butter creates a stable emulsion, while the lemon juice provides the acid necessary to balance the rich butter and maintain the sauce’s silky texture.
 This method eliminates the guesswork and reduces the risk of breaking, which intimidates many home cooks.

 The key is patience and constant whisking, which incorporates air and creates the signature light, fluffy texture that makes hollandaise so irresistible.